nikolasbtks/Temperature-Detector/README.md

 Based on FreeRTOS library, the project implements two tasks:

+1. Temperature-Humidity Reading
+    - The DHT11 collects temperature and humidity data from the enviroment.

+2. LCD Display
+    - The data is sent to the LCD, which displays the temperature and humidity in real time.

 A queue is used to transfer data from one task to another.
+There is also an extra library-file called "lcdlib.h" and "lcdlib.c" which includes the functionalities of the LCD.

 ## Hardware Requirements and Circuit Schematic